virtusize/mockups/README.md

 ## Mockup structure for vector rendering

+### Snap
 - Standalone
 - Frontend only: HTML, CSS and [Snap.svg](http://snapsvg.io/)
 - Showcase of basic shape rendering, making use of masking
 - Shape styles done with CSS, implementing both transparency and dashed strokes
 - Shapes support basic hover and click events
 - Centered text rendering in SVG, with option to load web font

+### Raphaël
+- Standalone
+- Frontend only: HTML, CSS and [Raphaël](http://raphaeljs.com/) (fallback to VML for IE8)
+- Showcase of basic shape rendering, implementing basic transparency
+- Shape styles done with CSS for SVG and hard coded for VML
+- Shapes support basic hover and click events
+- Centered text rendering, support for web font in SVG, limited VML capabilities